flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     Your flight plan should now have the associated waypoints for the `BCN1A` SID.
 You can scroll through your flight plan using the vertical slew keys.
 The SID terminates at `BCN` and this is where we can begin to fill out the rest of the flight plan.

+    !!! info "BCN1A ILS Frequency"
+        When selecting a departure SID that pairs with a LOC/ILS frequency, the respective frequency will be auto-populated in your RADNAV provided it is available from the navdata.

     ^^Enroute Flight Plan^^

     * Press the LSK that matches the location of `BCN` on the MCDU screen.